 On chest x-ray, the cardiac shadow may have the classic egg-on-a-string appearance with a narrow upper mediastinum.
 ECG shows right ventricular hypertrophy but may be normal for a neonate.

 Cardiac catheterization is not usually necessary for diagnosis but may be done to enlarge the atrial communication (balloon atrial septostomy) or to further elucidate complex coronary artery anatomy.

 Unless arterial oxygen saturation is only mildly decreased and the atrial communication is adequate, a PGE1 infusion may help by opening and maintaining patency of the ductus arteriosus; this infusion increases pulmonary blood flow, which may promote left-to-right atrial shunting, leading to improved systemic oxygenation.
-However, if the patent foramen ovale has a small opening, PGE1 may have the opposite effect because the increased blood return to the left atrium may close the flap of the foramen ovale, leading to decreased mixing.
+However, if the patent foramen ovale has a small opening, PGE1 may have the opposite effect because the increased blood return to the left atrium may close the flap of the foramen ovale, leading to decreased mixing, along with elevation of left atrial pressure and pulmonary edema.
 Also, opening the ductus may decrease systemic blood flow.
 Thus, PGE1 must be used with caution and patients must be monitored closely.

 Metabolic acidosis is treated with sodium bicarbonate.
 Pulmonary edema and respiratory failure may require mechanical ventilatory support.